Lee Weyer: MLB umpiring career

 Weyer umpired in the World Series in 1969, 1976, 1982 and 1987, serving as crew chief in 1976 and 1982.
 He also officiated in five National League Championship Series (1971, 1974, 1978, 1983, 1986, as crew chief in 1978), the 1981 National League Division Series (Western Division), and four All-Star games (1965, 1972, 1979, 1984), calling balls and strikes for the last of these.
 Weyer was behind the plate on April 16, 1978, when Bob Forsch of the St. Louis Cardinals pitched the first of his two no-hitters, a 5–0 victory over the Philadelphia Phillies.

 Weyer was widely regarded as having one of the overall largest strike zones in baseball, which was partially attributed to his large size at 6'6"; when teaching umpiring, he stated, "Don't be afraid to call strikes.
 A big strike zone gets the hitters swinging, making for more outs and a quicker game."
 He often liked to dig trenches on either side of home plate to expose the black edge portions, which are often borderline pitches between balls and strikes.
-He wore uniform number 23 when the NL adopted uniform numbers in the 1960s, and was the only umpire to wear a white chest protector, which was prominent because he almost always wore his crested NL blazer when calling balls and strikes, even on hotter days.
+He wore uniform number 23 when the NL adopted uniform numbers in the 1960s, and was the only umpire to wear a white chest protector, which was prominent because he almost always wore his plate coat when calling balls and strikes, even on hotter days.

 In 1980, after a spring training episode of bronchitis, Weyer was diagnosed as having Guillain–Barré syndrome, a potentially life-threatening disorder which can affect muscle control and even cause blindness.
 He rebounded after suffering from blurred vision, returning to the field in late August, and also returned from a bout with diabetes in 1982.